CataZera/Pokemon/README.md

      8. Very Resistant/No Damage
      9. No Damage/No Damage

-- [] Need to implement typing in tera raid pokemon and generating list of pokemon
+- [x] Need to implement typing in tera raid pokemon and generating list of pokemon
 - [] Need to create function to determine which offensive stat is best against tera raid pokemon
+- [] Need to create function to iterate through all defensive levels and return list of pokemon that are most resistant